 How Can You Build A PWA Like Airbnb?

 With an immense database, the loading process can take an extended time to handle the code and respond to the request.
-Thus, an optimized version to a smaller scale is much needed for an online store to start and stay fast.
+Thus, an optimized version on a smaller scale is much needed for an online store to start and stay fast.

 That’s why PWA is famous among the ecommerce business.
 This is for you if you’re an online business owner who wants to transform your slow and poorly performed store.